StanHannebelle/Maths_for_ML/README.md

+# Mathematics for Machine Learning

-# Academic work on Mathematics applied to Machine Learning with corresponding Jupyter Notebooks and MATLAB scripts
+This repository presents Academic work on Mathematics applied to Machine Learning with corresponding Jupyter Notebooks and MATLAB scripts

-For each project, please read the .pdf file and the corresponding script.
+For each project, please read the .pdf file and the associated script.